Location Aware Opportunistic Bandwidth Sharing between Static and Mobile Users with Stochastic Learning in Cellular Networks: Performance improvement through opportunistic bandwidth allocation: a numerical study

-From Table~\ref{table:comparison-equal-allocation-vs-opportunistic}, we observe that more than $50 \%$ (or even $100 \%$) improvement is possible in the time-average throughput of mobile users under $\alpha=1$ (while keeping the time-average throughput of static users unchanged); this clearly shows that it is worth employing the proposed opportunistic bandwidth allocation algorithms in cellular networks.
-We also observe that the margin of performance improvement decreases as $\alpha$ is reduced from $1$.
+From Table~\ref{table:comparison-equal-allocation-vs-opportunistic}, we observe that even $60 \%$ improvement is possible in the time-average throughput of mobile users, while keeping the time-average throughput of static users almost unchanged; this clearly shows that it is worth employing the proposed opportunistic bandwidth allocation algorithms in cellular networks.
+We also observe that the margin of performance improvement decreases as $\alpha$ becomes smaller.
 This happens because of two reasons: (i) choice of $\alpha \in (0,1)$ allows more fair allocation at the cost of opportunistic gain, (ii) it is also an artifact of the choice of $\alpha \in (0,1)$ since the derivative of the concave function $x^{\alpha}$ is decreasing in $x$.
+On the other hand, performance gain in the data rate for mobile users becomes smaller if $\theta$ becomes close to $1$.
+When $\theta$ is small, bandwidth is allocated only to the mobile users when they come close to the base station; however, when $\theta$ is large, there are a large number of mobile users inside the cell at any time with high probability, and hence equal bandwidth sharing among the mobile users results in significant bandwidth allocation to the mobile users which are either close or away from the base station.

-One should also note that, the amount of gain will vary depending on the topology of a cell, location of interfering base stations, static user locations, MU arrival rates, shadowing realizations in various locations as well as fading process statistics.
+One should also note that, the amount of gain will vary depending on the topology of a cell, location of interfering base stations, static user locations, shadowing realizations in various locations as well as fading process statistics; it is hard to quantify these effects but some intuitive conclusions can be drawn.
+For example, if static users are very close to the base station, then the performance gain in the throughput of mobile users will be less since opportunistic allocation will assign more bandwidth to static users.
 The numerical work presented in this section is only an illustration for possible performance gain by location-dependent dynamic bandwidth allocation.